RapzSenpai/Realme-C11-2021/README.md

 You may experience the following:
 Softbricked (Phone is still detected thru fastboot) Side buttons not working properly.
-Solution if buttons not working
 ---
-By default you will be holding vol down and powerbutton then execute the script.
-Aftet that, the script will say something like `"failed usb"`
-But I guarantee you 100% success afterwards.
+I guarantee you 100% success afterwards.
 Just follow the steps inside that link; Goodluck!
 ---
 My phone is Realme c11 2021 - RMX3231